 2. Local people have their breakfasts before 9 o’clock and they prefer it completely salty.

-This may be a bit shocking for people used to the Western way of eating which is based on sweet meals or combinations of sweet and salty food.
+This may be a bit shocking for people as they use the Western way of eating Vietnam food which is based on sweet meals or combinations of sweet and salty food.

 3. Typical breakfast in Vietnam may be a baguette stuffed with pork, various vegetables, and pate; rice crepes (banh cuon); or the extremely popular noodle soup (pho).